 If you have a disability and need assistance, special arrangements can be made to accommodate most needs.
 Contact the Director of Services for Students with Disabilities (Walb Union, Room 113, telephone number 481-6658) as soon as possible to work out the details.
 Once the Director has provided you with a letter attesting to your needs for modification, provide me with a copy.
-For more information, please visit the Services for Students with Disabilities web site.
+For more information, please visit the Disability Access Center web site.

-Additional wording also can be included such as that found in the Model Syllabus for IPFW Faculty:
+Additional wording also can be included such as that found in the Model Syllabus for Purdue Fort Wayne Faculty:

-""IPFW is committed to providing reasonable accommodation and access to programs and services to persons with disabilities.
-If you have a disability or acquire one, contact the office of Services for Students with Disabilities, (SSD) Walb Student Union Room 113, 260-481-6658."
+"Purdue University Fort Wayne is committed to providing reasonable accommodation and access to programs and services to persons with disabilities.
+If you have a disability or acquire one, contact the Disability Access Center in Walb Union Room 113, 260-481-6657."